 A: No. Deferral of enrollment to a graduate program is the purview of that department.
-Most Stanford programs do not offer deferrals, though some - especially in the professional schools of business, law, and medicine - allow deferrals.
+Most Stanford programs do not offer deferrals though some - such as the professional schools of business, law, and medicine - allow deferrals.
 Regardless of the graduate program's policy, the Knight-Hennessy Scholars program does not defer scholar offers.
-If you are selected as a Knight-Hennessy Scholar and are unable to enroll, you would need to reapply for admission for the year you intend to enroll.
-We consider exceptions to this policy only under rare and unforeseen circumstances that are beyond your control (e.g., delayed separation from the military, health issues).
+If you are selected as a Knight-Hennessy Scholar and are unable to enroll, you must reapply for admission for the year you intend to enroll.
+We consider exceptions to this policy only under exceptionally rare and unforeseen circumstances that are beyond your control (e.g., delayed separation from the military, health issues).

 Q: I was accepted this year to Stanford but want to defer my enrollment in the Stanford graduate program until next year.
 May I apply to Knight-Hennessy Scholars for the following year?

 Q: As a result of COVID-19, my home institution graded an entire semester P/F. How will this impact the evaluation of my transcript?

-A: We recognize that many institutions (including Stanford University) moved to a pass/fail or credit/no credit grading policy as a result of COVID-19.
+A: We recognize that many institutions (including Stanford University) adopted a pass/fail or credit/no credit grading policy in response to COVID-19.
 We will not penalize you for an institutional change that was out of your control.
 We will continue to review your application contextually.

 Q: What if my transcript is not in English?

 A: Transcripts and degree documents that are in a language other than English must be accompanied by an official English translation.

 Q: Is there a minimum GPA or test score requirement to be a Knight-Hennessy Scholar?

 Although we expect Knight-Hennessy scholars to have performed well, there is no minimum requirement for your grades or scores.
-Please check with the graduate department websites for their requirements to be accepted to the graduate degree program you are interested in.
+Please consult the graduate degree program website for their admission requirements including any relevant minimums for grades or scores.

 Q. Will you be updating your testing policy because of COVID-19?

-A: We will be following your graduate school’s lead in any testing policy changes for admission.
+A: We will adhere to your graduate degree program’s decisions about any testing policy changes for admission.

 Q: I will not have test scores until AFTER the Knight-Hennessy Scholars application deadline.
 What should I do?